 - Smooth interactions.
 Because all your map data is loaded in the map client, you can re-render the map quickly, enabling smooth zooming, tilt, and rotation.

 - Size and speed.
 While the vector tile format is not inherently small or performant, Mapbox's cartographers have done a lot of work to make sure that Mapbox-provided vector tiles are well balanced between level of detail and performance.

 - Dynamically querying.
 You can use this feature to access your map data's properties right from your vector tileset.

-Mapbox Terrain-RGB, our global elevation layer, contains raw height values in meters in the Red, Green, and Blue channels of PNG tiles.
+The Mapbox Terrain-RGB raster tileset is our global elevation layer.
+This tileset contains raw height values in meters in the Red, Green, and Blue channels of PNG tiles.
 You can use the elevation data stored within Terrain-RGB for a wide variety of applications both visual and analytical, from styling terrain slope and hillshades to generating 3D terrain for video games.

 Terrain-RGB uses each color channel as a position in a base-256 numbering system, allowing for 16,777,216 unique values.
 We’ve mapped these to 0.1 meter height increments, which gives us the vertical precision necessary for cartographic and 3D applications.